munificent/craftinginterpreters/book/statements-and-state.md

 matched the `var` token, so next it requires and consumes an identifier token for the variable name.

-Then, when it sees a `=` token, it knows there is an initializer expression.
+Then, when it sees an `=` token, it knows there is an initializer expression.
 If so, it parses it.
 Otherwise, it leaves the initializer `null`.
 Finally, it consumes the required semicolon at the end of the statement.
 All this gets wrapped in a Stmt.Var syntax tree node and we're groovy.

 Parsing a variable expression is even easier.
-In the `primary()` method where primary expressions are handled, we look for an identifier token:
+In the `primary()`, we look for an identifier token:

 ^code parse-identifier (2 before, 2 after)